Top 10 NBA Champions In History

 Since their golden era in the 1990s, the Bulls have failed to regain their former momentum.

-Although players like Derrick Rose, Joakim Noah, Michael Jordan have been part of the franchise, they could not regain their former success.
+Although players like Derrick Rose and Joakim Noah have been part of the franchise, they could not regain their former success.

 3. Golden State Warrior

-The Golden State Warriors are tied with Chicago Bulls, having won 6 NBA championships and the third-most final appearances.
+The Golden State Warriors are in number 3 with 6 NBA championships and the third-most final appearances.
 They are NBA’s Western Conference Pacific Division members.

-The franchise is the second most valuable NBA franchise.
-Likewise, it is the sixth-highest valued sports franchise in the world with a $4.7 billion estimated value.
+The franchise is the most valuable NBA franchise.
+Likewise, it is the eighth-highest-valued sports franchise in the world, with an estimated value of $5.6 billion.

-The franchise was then founded in 1946 as the Philadelphia Warriors.
-Later they were moved to San Francisco, taking its name before changing it into Golden State Warriors in 1971.
+The franchise was founded in 1946 as the Philadelphia Warriors.
+Later they were moved to San Francisco, changing their name to San Francisco Warriors before naming it Golden State Warriors in 1971.

 The Warriors were members of the BAA and later became the NBA team after the merger.
 The team won the championship in the league’s inaugural game in the 1946-47 season.